alan-turing-institute/open-research-community-management/README.md

 ## Members and Collaborators

 Please note, that this team is constituted of staff members who have dedicated responsibilities towards different projects with the Turing, often on behalf of the TPS research programme.
-Members from the community or participatory projects currently collaborating with TPS or The Turing Way are very welcome to join this team.
+Members from the community or participatory projects currently collaborating with TPS or *The Turing Way* are very welcome to join this team.
-All resources created by them in their projects will be generalised and shared o
+All resources created by them in their projects will be shared using open science and FAIR (Findable, Accesible, Interoperable, Reusable) practices, while following the principle of "as open as possible, as closed as necessary", especially when working with sensitive data.
+Practices and case studies learned from their work with be included in *The Turing Way*.

 New Community Managers at the Turing and collaborators in community positions will be onboarded in Open Research Community Building team by the project lead and added as a contributor to this project repository.
 Please [create an issue for your induction](https://github.com/alan-turing-institute/community-manager-team/issues/new?assignees=&labels=onboarding&template=NEW_MEMBERS.md&title=%5BINDUCTION%5D) (if not already created by the project lead).

 If you are not already collaborating with TPS, but are interested in community management, please contact [Malvika Sharan](mailto:msharan@turing.ac.uk) who can invite you to internal training for her team members.
-You are, of course, encouraged to join _The Turing Way_ that she co-leads alongside Kirstie Whitaker.
+You are, of course, encouraged to join *The Turing Way* that she co-leads alongside Kirstie Whitaker.

 ### Members